Saradasoc/Saradasoc.github.io/README.md

 - Added Cobblestone Souvenir Package (drop chances & case price may need tweaking)
 - Autoclicker upgrade (upgrade cost may need tweaking)
 - 2 Upgrades now have limits, key prices can be reduced to $1 (30 upgrades), and inventory space has a max of 200 (150 upgrades)
-- Item conditions shown on thumbnails.
+- Item conditions shown on thumbnails